IMG_4477+2.jpg

 Katherine dedicates her work to the remarkable institutions and teachers that influence her work to this day.
 Among them are - Ballet: Patricia Wilde and Nancy Clemens (American Ballet Theatre).
 Modern: Paul Taylor and Jose Limon company members, Martita Goshen, Claudia Gittelman.
 Butoh: Diego Piñon, Tetsuro Fukahara, Akira Kasai, Ko Murobushi, Vangeline.
 Acting US: Gene Frankel, Anthony Grasso.
 Acting UK: Jean Marlow, Mike Alfreds, Zofia Kalinska, Irina Brown.
 Mime: Paul Curtis.
 Performance Art: Bobby Baker, Guillermo Gomez-Peña, Les Waters.
 Voice: Steve Sweetland.
 Dialect: Julia Wilson-Dixon.

-Additionally, she is a fitness and well-being expert, having harnessed her passion for movement and teaching as a yoga instructor, personal trainer, group fitness instructor, wellness coach, and amateur bodybuilding champion.
+Additionally, she is a well-being and engagement expert and former fitness pro having harnessed her passion for movement and teaching as a yoga instructor, personal trainer, group fitness instructor, wellness coach, and amateur bodybuilding champion.
 She has helped to build award-winning well-being programs for major corporations such as Ascena Retail, Dressbarn, American Express, Ropes & Gray, LLP, and Gympass.
 She’s written for and appeared in numerous fitness and wellness blogs and magazines, such as Charity Miles, Ace Fitness, and Bloomberg Law.
 You can learn more about her career here.

 Katherine holds a BA in Modern Dance and Joint Political Science/History from Rutgers University and an MA in Contemporary Theatre Practice (with Distinction) from the University of Essex in England.